-Provided there is satisfactory medical evidence that you are and will continue to be unable to work again in any capacity, your pension can be paid immediately regardless of your age.
-Guidance on eligibility is available on request and your doctor will be asked to provide medical evidence for consideration.
+Provided there is satisfactory medical evidence that you are and are unlikely to return continue to work again before your Normal Pension Age, your pension can be paid immediately regardless of your age.
+Guidance on eligibility is available on request and the Trustees will seek medical evidence for consideration.

-Your ill health pension will be calculated based on the benefit structure(s) you have been a member of, the period of membership up to your date of retirement, plus an additional amount of service equal to half of the prospective service that you would have completed from that date to age 62.
+Your ill health pension will be calculated based on the benefit structure(s) you have been a member of, the period of membership up to your date of retirement, plus an additional amount of service equal to half of the prospective service that you would have completed from that date to NRA.
 The pension is calculated using your Final Pensionable Earnings (see Definitions) at the actual date of retirement.